NewsFox 13 Investigates

 According to the district, she became frustrated with a student in October 2023 because the student "was drawing spiderwebs on a white board, instead of the numeral 8, as instructed."

-Doug Graham, an administrator at Indian Hills Middle School, was placed on probation by Canyons School District due to violence with a student.
+Doug Graham, the principal at Indian Hills Middle School, was placed on probation by Canyons School District due to violence with a student.

-According to the district, he convened a "two-period assembly" to discipline students who misbehaved in May 2023.
+According to the district, he convened a "two-period assembly" in May 2023 to discipline hundreds of students who reportedly misbehaved.

 "During the assembly, Mr. Graham yelled at the students, had them sit straight in their chairs with their hands on their knees.
 When prompted, he directed them to clap and give choral responses.
 Mr. Graham was placed on probation and referred to UPPAC."